Know Thy Strengths: Comprehensive Dialogue State Tracking Diagnostics: Details

+For tasks that are not used in T0 such as WikiSQL \cite{zhong2017seq2sql} and SGD \cite{rastogi2020towardssgd}, we modify applicable prompts from different tasks to create at least five different prompt templates for each task.
+One of these templates are randomly chosen for training time and inference time.
+The random seed is changed during training time but kept the same at test time to ensure replicability.

-Following \newcite{sanh2021multitask}, we do not adjust the sampling rate based on each the sample size of each task that we multitask with during prefinetuning.
-Since all tasks are formatted as a text-to-text generation task, we do not need any additional layers as was needed for MUPPET nor form homogeneous batches that contain samples only from the same task.
-For the prefinetuning step, we only vary the learning rate and keep the batch size at 64 per GPU to find the model with the lowest loss value on the test set.
-We use 8 A100 GPUs and train for 10 epochs, early stopping on the loss value of the validation set.
+\paragraph{Training details.} Following \newcite{sanh2021multitask}, we do not adjust the sampling rate based on the sample size of each task that we multitask with during prefinetuning.
+Since all tasks are formatted as a sequence-to-sequence generation task, we do not need any additional layers as was needed for MUPPET nor form heterogeneous batches that contain samples from multiple tasks.
+For the prefinetuning step, we do a hyperparameter search with only five different learning rates and keep the batch size at 64 per GPU to find the model with the lowest loss value on the test set.
+We use 8 A100 GPUs and train for 10 epochs, early stopping on the loss value of the validation set with a patience of 3.
+This process amounts to a total of approximately 400 GPU hours.
 We get best results with a learning rate of $1e^{-5}$.

-Then, we finetune the prefinetuned model, varying both the learning rate and the batch size and train for 10 epochs on a single a100 GPU, with early stopping on the JGA of the validation set.
-We limit the validation set to 1,000 examples to speed up training.
-The best performing model uses a batch size of 4 and learning rate of $1e^{-4}$.
+Then, we finetune the prefinetuned model.
+We vary both the learning rate and the batch size and train for 10 epochs on a single A100 GPU, running five iterations with different seed values, after which we choose the checkpoint with the best \texttt{JGA} on the validation set.
+The best performing model uses a batch size of 4 and learning rate of $5e^{-5}$.
+This amounts to about 170 GPU hours in total.
 We use ParlAI \cite{miller-etal-2017-parlai} for all of our experiments.